Passenger (singer): 2022: Birds That Flew and Ships That Sailed

 On April 14, 2022, Passenger released his 14th studio album, Birds That Flew and Ships That Sailed.
 The album was released independently, without a record label or a press team.
 The record release supports Plastic Bank, a social enterprise that combats plastic pollution in the ocean.
 The record debuted at Number 35 on the Official UK Albums Chart, marking Passenger's 8th album to enter the UK Top 40.

 2025: The Unlikely Pilgrimage of Harold Fry musical

 In February 2025, it was announced that Passenger will write the music and lyrics for the stage musical adaptation of The Unlikely Pilgrimage of Harold Fry by Rachel Joyce.
 The musical premiered at Minerva Theatre, Chichester in May 2025.
-The show is set to transfer to the West End, starting 29 January 2026.
+The show transferred to the West End, starting 29 January 2026.
 On 10 September 2025, Passenger released One for the Road (Songs from the Unlikely Pilgrimage of Harold Fry the Musical), including "Song for the Countryside", featuring Jack Wolfe, who originated the role of the Balladeer and "Walk Upon the Water" featuring The Kingdom Choir.
 On the same day, tickets for the West End production went on sale.